swfiua/80days/posts/rant-about-computer-insecurity.rst

 remember why they were introduced is lame.

-It might get you off the hook with your boss: we are just doing what everyone else does, nobody got fire for choosing IBM, etc, etc.  But the fact is that your security is really dependent on the fact that there are more attractive targets, such as companies that actually call themselves `Target`_ ;)
+It might get you off the hook with your boss: we are just doing what everyone else does, nobody got fired for choosing IBM, etc, etc.  But the fact is that your security is really dependent on the fact that there are more attractive targets, such as companies that actually call themselves `Target`_ ;)